raspberrypilearning/blockscad-coder-keyring/en/step_4.md

 	![screenshot](images/coder-same-place.png)

+	Rendering is the process of creating an image from a 3D model so that we can see what it looks like.

-+ You need to move the "0" along.
++ You need to move the "0" along so that it comes after the "C".

 	ingredient: xyz-axes

-	Add a `translate` block to move the "O" 10mm in the x direction.
+	Add a `translate` block to move the "O" 10mm in the X direction.

 	![screenshot](images/coder-translate.png)